Building trust before asking for commitment

 The Challenge

-Balancing partner business goals with user trust
+Partner business goals vs. user trust

 Returning user modal

-My role
+My Role

-I led the end-to-end design process, including:
+I led the end-to-end design process.
+My work included:

-• Clarifying the problem space and third-party vendor capabilities
+Clarified the problem space and third-party vendor capabilities

-• Creating the interface design and design system components
+Created the interface design and design system components

-• Overseeing handoff to development
+Oversaw handoff to development

 I also fostered cross-functional alignment with the Product Owner, advocating for a trust-first approach that prioritized user education over immediate upselling.